 Have you started stockpiling emergency supplies yet?
-If you haven’t, don’t let cost be a reason why you are not prepared.
-Just head to your local dollar store and you can find all of these crucial items to stockpile.
+If you haven’t, don’t let cost be why you are unprepared.

 You can buy big 96oz jugs of bleach at the dollar store.
-The reason bleach is such a good prepper dollar store find is because it is used to purify water.
+Bleach is such a good prepper dollar store find because it is used to purify water.

 - How Much: 1 jug per person